wrf/oceanography_scripts/README.md

 ## WOD OSD bottle data ##
 Data for OSD (Ocean Station Data) were downloaded from [NOAA WOD](https://www.ncei.noaa.gov/access/world-ocean-database-select/dbsearch.html), as of March 2021, containing data for 3069708 casts/stations for 28987253 total stops.

-This is in a completely useless .csv format that is NOT a table.
+This is in a completely useless .csv format that is NOT a table, broken down into 13 files (`ocldb1616358314.25649.OSD.csv.gz` up to `ocldb1616358314.25649.OSD13.csv.gz`.
 Here, a python parser converts it into a giant table.
 The process took 16 minutes on my laptop and requires 22Gb RAM.

 `compile_wod_csv_to_real_table.py -c *.csv.gz > ocldb1616358314.25649.OSD_all.all_vars.tab`